demisto/content/Integrations/Flashpoint/README.md

-Use flashpoint integration for reduced business risk.
+Use flashpoint integration for reduce business risk.

 Configure Flashpoint on Demisto
 -------------------------------